artefactual/archivematica-docs/getting-started/overview/dashboard.rst

 removed whether the processing is completed or not.
 It is best practice to remove completed packages periodically as a "cleanup" procedure to keep the web browser running smoothly.
 Note that removing a package **does not** delete the package or any AIPs or DIPs associated with it.
+If a package was not fully processed, it will remain unprocessed at its last decision point, even if removed from the Dashboard.

 :ref:`Back to the top <web-dashboard>`